As many of you know, I have a lot of respect for Jonathan Haidt (pronounced "height", but considering what he writes on, "hate" is funnier").

 So are we doomed?
 Will the polarizing trends identified by Pew just keep going until the country splits in two?
 Maybe John Adams was right in 1814 when he wrote, “Democracy never lasts long.
 It soon wastes, exhausts and murders itself.”

 This has been a frightening year for many Americans.
 Questions about the durability, legitimacy and wisdom of our democracy have been raised, both here and abroad.
 But the true test of our democracy—and our love of country—will come on the day after the election.
 Starting next Wednesday, each of us must decide what kind of person we want to be and what kind of relationship we want to have with our politically estranged cousins.Regular readers of this blog know that America WAS NOT founded as a "democracy" but rather as a CONSTITUTIONAL REPUBLIC ...
 BOistan is very close to a "democracy", which is precisely why at least the 10-20% of us remaining that realize that are so concerned about being completely crushed by mob rule.
-John Adams was very much right when he said that "democracy never lasts long", as he was when he said: "Our Constitution was made only for a moral and religious people.
+John Adams was correct when he said that "democracy never lasts long", as he was when he said: "Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other".

 Second, step back and think about your goals.
 In the long run, would you rather change people or hate them?
 If you actually want to persuade or otherwise influence people, you should know that it is nearly impossible to change people’s minds by arguing with them.
 When there is mutual antipathy, there is mutual motivated reasoning, defensiveness and hypocrisy.